BennyTheDev/pipe-specs/README.md

 ## Transfer Rules

 Transfer may contain a number quadruple of pushes after 'T'.
 Each quadruple may address different tickers, IDs, outputs and amounts.
-This allows to specify change addresses and (limited multi-sends) within a single transaction.
+This allows to specify change addresses (and limited multi-send) within a single transaction.
 There is no limit on the amount of quadruples other than the max. allowed script size for the output.

 Transfer structure: